reillymoonen/pcpartpicker-spreadsheet-converter/README.md

 - **tqdm**: A library for displaying progress bars in the terminal, useful for long-running tasks.
 - **colorama**: A library to add color to text printed in the terminal, making logs and outputs more readable.

-By using this code, you agree to follow the conditions of the Creative Commons license:
-- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-- **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-For full license details, visit [Creative Commons BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1).